nikivanov/watney/README.md

 * **Jumper wire 10cm or longer**
 * **M3 screws**

-The major components (minus wire and screws) can be bought for about $33 depending on where you live.
+The major components (minus wire and screws) can be bought for around $40 depending on where you live.

 Assembly